 A list of other Draft features includes:

 Using Draft does require signing up for a free account.
 But once that’s done, you can leverage all the nifty functionality that Draft offers, or work with the API to extract even further value from the app.

 Everyone is a bit protective of what they write, naturally.
 But the only way to improve your marketing content and copywriting skills is to seek help.
-Editors can offer expertise and insight, and these five writing tools can round out everything else you need to be the next Hemingway of content marketing.
+Editors can offer expertise and insight, and these five online writing tools can round out everything else you need to be the next Hemingway of content marketing.